 Another model, dubbed LC 500h, is targeted to receive the next generation Lexus Multi-Stage Hybrid System.
 This file photo from Lexus shows a look under the hood of the hybrid model with its remarkably clean and well-detailed engine compartment.

 This bright yellow coupe, first shown at the SEMA show in Las Vegas, is called the “World’s First Customized LC 500.”
 Created by Gordon Ting/Beyond Marketing, it features aerodynamic bodywork, tuned engine, upgraded suspension, brakes, wheels, tires and new interior treatments.
 The body was prepped by Signature Autobody for the Avery Dennison Gloss Yellow wrap.
 Aerodynamic upgrades include an Artisan Spirit Custom Lexus LC Kit, featuring custom fender flares, a front diffuser, side skirts, a rear diffuser and rear wing.

 Speaking of performance, the Lexus RC F GT3 racecar was used during the 2016 racing season to gather data and track experience to help further the Lexus racing program.
 Lexus says that 3GT Racing is slated to compete with two cars in the 2017 IMSA WeatherTech SportsCar Championship race series.

-Preliminary features, specifications and prices in this story are subject to change without notice by the automakers.
+Features, specifications and prices in this story are subject to change without notice.

-Photos (as noted) courtesy Newspress, Genesis, Honda, Hyundai, Infiniti, Jaguar, FCA, Kia and Lexus
+Photos (as noted) courtesy of Newspress, Genesis, Honda, Hyundai, Infiniti, Jaguar, FCA, Kia and Lexus

 Story, photos (as noted) and videos © 2016 CarNichiWa.com